WilliamStam/CandidateProject/notes.md

 You can parse parameters to the schema as well so if you want to for instance add a "selected" key then you can pass the id to the schema and do a `"selected"=>$item->id == $selected`

-I got tired of trying to keep track of all my return json_encode(array(...)) stuff in the past. this seemed like a good idea (all the existing schema type stuff seems sooo heavy to me), now i can't live without it.
+I got tired of trying to keep track of all my return json_encode(array(...)) stuff in the past. this seemed like a good idea (all the existing schema type stuff seems sooo heavy to me), now I can't live without it.